 Alessio Guglielmi's Research and Teaching / Deep Inference / Deep Inference in One Minute

-In deep-inference formalisms, like the calculus of structures, inference rules can be applied anywhere.
+As a consequence, in deep-inference formalisms, like the calculus of structures or open deduction, inference rules can be applied anywhere.
 This way, all the information is available to deduction.

 Above there's the sequent-calculus inference